garethjmsaunders/digital-code-style-guide/css.md

 .person__eye--blue {}
 ```

-Here we can see we're directly modifying the eye Element.
+Here we can see we're directly modifying the eye element.

 Things can get more complex, however.
-Please excuse the crude analogy, and let's imagine we have a face Element that is handsome.
-The person themselves isn't that handsome, so we modify the face Element directly—a handsome face on a regular person:
+Please excuse the crude analogy, and let's imagine we have a face element that is handsome.
+The person themselves isn't that handsome, so we modify the face element directly—a handsome face on a regular person:

 ```
 .person__face--handsome {}